If you cannot access the information on this web page, please contact Housing: email@example.com

 - Residence Hall Contract

 To be eligible for a space in the residence halls, the applicant must be a registered UC Berkeley student.
 The University does not require any student to live in the residence halls.
-A student wanting to live in University housing needs to apply online by the deadline given for their student category, pay the $40 nonrefundable application fee, and accept a ten-month academic year contract with an advance payment.
-The contract will be sent by email, with a designated deadline for acceptance.
+A student wanting to live in University housing needs to apply online by the deadline given for their student category, pay the $40 nonrefundable application fee, and accept a ten-month academic year contract.
+Notification that an offer has been made will be sent by email, with a designated deadline for acceptance.

 - Room Entry